 LICORICE Overview Information

-Licorice is used for various digestive system complaints including stomach ulcers, heartburn, colic, and ongoing inflammation of the lining of the stomach (chronic gastritis).
+Licorice is taken by mouth for various digestive system complaints including stomach ulcers, heartburn, colic, and ongoing inflammation of the lining of the stomach (chronic gastritis).

-Some people use licorice for sore throat, bronchitis, cough, and infections caused by bacteria or viruses.
+Some people take licorice by mouth for sore throat, bronchitis, cough, and infections caused by bacteria or viruses.

-Licorice is sometimes used along with the herbs Panax ginseng and Bupleurum falcatum to improve the function of the adrenal glands, especially in people who have taken steroid drugs long-term.
+Licorice is sometimes taken by mouth along with the herbs Panax ginseng and Bupleurum falcatum to improve the function of the adrenal glands, especially in people who have taken steroid drugs long-term.
 Steroids tend to suppress the activity of the adrenal glands.
 The adrenal glands produce important hormones that regulate the body's response to stress.

 How does it work?

 The chemicals contained in licorice are thought to decrease swelling, thin mucus secretions, decrease cough, and increase the chemicals in our body that heal ulcers.

 Possibly Effective for:

 - Itchy and inflamed skin (eczema).
 There is some evidence that applying licorice to the skin can improve symptoms of eczema.
 Applying a gel containing licorice three times daily for 2 weeks seems to reduce redness, swelling, and itching.

 - Heartburn (dyspepsia).
 Research suggests that taking two specific combination products containing licorice root (Iberogast, Steigerwald Arzneimittelwerk GmbH; STW-5-S, Steigerwald Arzneimittelwerk GmbH) seems to improve symptoms of heartburn.
 Also, using another combination product containing licorice (STW 5-II, Steigerwald Arzneimittelwerk GmbH) improves heartburn 40% more when compared to a placebo treatment.